nazerise/add-ssl-to-nginx/README.md

 # add-ssl-to-nginx
-This script takes Certificate files and adds it to the right server in nginx configuration
+This script takes Certificate files and adds it to the right server_name in nginx configuration